IndieOutreach/scrape-twitch-v2.0/README.md

 ## Development Notes

 #### What is new in this commit?
-- Scraper is now a class that scraper.py and tests.py can call
+- Scraper now has 'testing' mode which mutes print statements

 #### What is still in development?
 Known Issues?
- - Add 'silent mode' to Scraper so tests.py can mute print statements

 #### What's next?
  - Add scraper.add_videos_to_streamers_db()